nais/doc/docs/security/auth/azure-ad.md

     * Verify that everything works after the migration
     * Delete the application from the [IaC repository](https://github.com/navikt/aad-iac) in order to maintain a single source of truth

+## Operations

-## Permanently deleting a client
+### Permanently deleting a client

 !!! warning
     Permanent deletes are irreversible.
-Only do this if you are certain that you wish to completely remove the client from DigDir.
+Only do this if you are certain that you wish to completely remove the client from Azure AD.

-When an `AzureAdApplication` resource is deleted from a Kubernetes cluster, the client is not deleted from DigDir.
+When an `AzureAdApplication` resource is deleted from a Kubernetes cluster, the client is not deleted from Azure AD.

 !!! info
     The `Application` resource owns the `AzureAdApplication` resource, deletion of the former will thus trigger a deletion of the latter.